neuromti/tool-offspect/docs/source/develop.rst

    samples_pre_event    : 100
    samples_post_event   : 100
    channel_labels       : ['EDC_L']
+   channel_of_interest  : EDC_L
-   readout              : contralateral_mep
+   readout              : cmep
+   readin               : tms
    global_comment       :
    history              :
    version              : 0.0.1
    traces_count         : 2

 Start visual inspection using the GUI with this file with :code:`offspect gui -f merged.hdf5` or run :code:`offspect gui` and select the desired cachefile using the menu.
 You can also set the gui resolution, see :doc:`cli` for more information.